 Admission Requirements & Details

 The admissions information below may provide a better idea of the students Wellesley College accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP or college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into Wellesley College.
+The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted

 Total enrollment at Wellesley College is around 2,500 students.
 The student body is made up of 100% undergraduate students and 24% graduate students.